ChrisLaRocque/astrofolio/src/content/projects/generative-open-graph-images.md

 ### Satori syntax

 Satori _does_ allow you to use JSX if you have a parser set up, but what am I, some kind of nerd with that kind of time?
 I relied on their fallback object-based syntax for defining elements (outlined above).
 Once you get used to it, its pretty easy to start putting together what you need, but there were a few moments spent on trial and error to get going.

+### content-type header
+Kind of a 'no duh' but forgot it on the first pass.
+Stole the header settings from Vercel's doc [@vercel/og](https://vercel.com/docs/concepts/functions/edge-functions/og-image-generation/og-image-api)